wotakumoe/wotaku/ns.md

 ![](/static/thumb/nsw.png)
 # Network Stream
 !!! light Why use the method
-- best streaming quality without torrent
-- best audio & video quality
+- Better video & audio quality without using torrent.
+- Better encoded episoded than most of the anime streaming websites.
+- Better player configuration.
-- No seed issue
+- No seed issue.
-- Stream from the sources that doesn't support stream !!!
+!!!

 !!! warning Before starting the process